cloudmesh/cloudmesh-pi-burn/README-hackaday.md

 * Richard Otten
 * Anthony Orlowski

-You need to craete an account on hackaday.io, i need the account name.
+You need to create an account on hackaday.io, i need the account name.

 ## Feed